-Gamescom displayed different states of VR on various levels in separated areas on the fair grounds.
+Gamescom displayed different states of VR on various levels in separated areas on the fairgrounds.
 A planned ‘XR Boulevard’ did not materialize.
-Devcom offered a glimpse into the future, SPOBIS sticked to flatgames promotion, Gamescom-Congress got stuck in funding incertainties.
+Devcom offered a glimpse into the future, SPOBIS stuck to flat games promotion, Gamescom-Congress got stuck in funding uncertainties.
 Nevertheless, by putting together all scattered pieces from all trade areas, this year’s Gamescom served as an indicator for a VR market consolidation – and for a turn from technology to content domination.

 Portfolio Promotion in the Business Area

 Business area was the most vivid and noticable space where VR was shown.
 Content producers and their promotion agencies had organized joint showcases for trade visitors and the media.
 Vertigo Games offered demo slots along with Tripwire Interactive, and Survios cooperated with Resolution Games and other VR companies in a business booth.
 As demo slots had been bundled, industry professionals could experience a whole range of productions on a few well organized locations.
 All demos on site offered impressively high quality, solid experiences and recognizable themes across various VR platforms.